jpita/skitest/README.md

 - Test Case 3.3: Skier tries to jump over a rock.
   - Expected Outcome: Successfully jumps over.
 - Test Case 3.4: Skier tries to jump over a tree.
+  - Expected Outcome: Skier crashes.

 Feature: Restart!

 - Test Case 4.1: User presses the designated key for restart.
-  - Expected Outcome: The game restarts.
+  - Expected Outcome: The game restarts and the run starts immediately.
 - Test Case 4.2: Observe screen post-crash for restart message.
   - Expected Outcome: A message appears indicating which key to press to restart.

 ### "describe why you chose the features that you did"

-When I need to create a test plan/strategy, I always do two things:
+When I need to create a test plan/strategy, I always think about two things:

 1. what are the most important features of the product for the user?
 1. what are the most important features of the product for the business?